sarantium/fictionideas/docs/howitworks.md

 ![How It Works](assets/how_it_works_2.png)

-Everyday creativity is a numbers game: **more ideas leads to more good ideas**.
-Generative AI is really good at quickly creating alot of novel ideas for practical business situations.

-For content creation of this type, Large Multimodal Models (LMMs) go beyond mimcry of training data to synthesise new and interesting outputs faster - and often better - than the average human.
+Everyday creativity is a numbers game in which **the more ideas we generate the more good ideas we'll have**.
+This happens often in daily activities - like trying new recipes with leftovers, making handmade gifts, or rearranging a desk for better utility.

+Even though these innovations are understated, happening in the privacy of our homes and personal spaces, they are not routine.
+Improvised solutions like these are clear expressions of ingenuity that make our lives better in small but meaningful ways.

 ## What we know

+Large Multimodal Models (LMMs) are very good at generating ideas for everyday business situations.
+These ideas aren't just copied from what they've been taught; they combine elements to create new solutions faster - and often better - than humans.

+### Speed

+LMMs are unimaginably faster than humans at coming up with ideas.
+Research estimates of velocity range from 132 to 800 ideas generated per hour by LMMs for short sentence outputs.

+Humans cannot match this pace.
+As the output format gets longer (paragraph, page) or more multimodal (image, audio, video), the disparity between humans and machine performance gets exponentially larger.

+### Cost

+- cheaper; having said that there are subsidies going on but countering there are edge devices and sunk costs once past training.

+### Quality

 ## What we don't know

+## Imaginary Worlds

 ## Bootstrapping creativity

+### # 1 - 10

+### # 10 - 20

 ## Sources I draw from